-Table 2: Results scale-mixture of normals, conditional heteroscedastic model shares of heavy manufacturing, water services and construction for all inventories, as well as political regime and the share of fossil fuels in electricity production for $CO_2$ intensities.
+With regard to the control variables, some turn irrelevant for explaining emissions growth-fossil rents, the share of nuclear sources in electricity production, and value added shares of heavy manufacturing, water services and construction for all inventories, as well as political regime and the share of fossil fuels in electricity production for CO_2 intensities.
 Some others gain relevance, namely population density for consumption inventories, the value added share of the energy sector for per capita emissions, and the value added share of the textile sector for all inventories.
-Furthermore, income per capita is now relevant for all inventories but $CO_2$ consumption intensity.
+Furthermore, income per capita is now relevant for all inventories but CO_2 consumption intensity.46

-To sum up, our findings provide strong evidence for rather fast rates of convergence towards country-specific steady states for all four $CO_2$ inventories (DV-conditional model).
+To sum up, our findings provide strong evidence for rather fast rates of convergence towards country-specific steady states for all four CO2 inventories (DV-conditional model).
 International convergence towards global steady states determined by political and economic structures proceeds at a much slower pace (conditional model).
-Although some previous studies have found evidence for group-specific convergence patterns for OECD and EU members (e.g. Aldy, 2006; Nguyen, 2005; Ordás Criado and Grether, 2011; Panopoulou and Pantelidis, 2009; Westerlund and Basher, 2008), none of our models provides evidence for differences in convergence dynamics implied by membership in the OECD, EU, or Annex I of the Kyoto Protocol.
-Therefore, climate change policies of industrialized countries such as the OECD or the EU have not been effective in accelerating emission convergence among developed economies (see also Westerlund and Basher, 2008, who found slower convergence for OECD countries).
-Furthermore, the binding commitments of the Kyoto Protocol have been largely ineffective in accelerating emission convergence among Annex I countries (see also Ordás Criado and Grether, 2011).
+Although some previous studies have found evidence for group-specific convergence patterns for OECD and EU members (e.g. Aldy 2006; Nguyen 2005; Ordás Criado and Grether 2011; Panopoulou and Pantelidis 2009; Westerlund and Basher 2008), none of our models provides evidence for differences in convergence dynamics implied by membership in the OECD, EU, or Annex B to the Kyoto Protocol.
+Therefore, climate change policies of industrialized countries such as the OECD or the EU have not been effective in accelerating emission convergence among developed economies (see also Westerlund and Basher 2008, who found slower convergence for OECD countries).
+Furthermore, the binding commitments of the Kyoto Protocol have been largely ineffective in accelerating emission convergence among Annex B countries (see also Ordás Criado and Grether 2011).47

-6 Conclusion and discussion
+6 Conclusion and Discussion

-We tested for international convergence of $CO_2$ per capita and per value added derived from production and consumption patterns across a global sample of countries during 1997-2014.
-In so doing, we put forward a Bayesian test for convergence that is robust to cross-sectional heteroscedasticity, accounts for endogeneity between the growth rate of $CO_2$ emissions and economic growth, and allows for the existence of group-specific convergence among members of the EU, the OECD, and the Annex I of the Kyoto Protocol.
+We tested for international convergence of CO_2 per capita and per value added derived from production and consumption patterns across a global sample of countries during 1997-2014.
+In so doing, we put forward a Bayesian test for convergence that is robust to cross-sectional heteroscedasticity, accounts for endogeneity between the growth rate of CO_2 emissions and economic growth, and allows for the existence of group-specific convergence among members of the EU, the OECD, and the Annex B to the Kyoto Protocol.